LimeChain/subsembly/README.md

     Then in the `./runtime/api/others.ts` implement the method `BabeApi_configuration`.
 Add corresponding types and constants used in the pallet inside the `runtime.ts` and you are good to go.

+#### Other tools

+##### Metadata

+`metadata` folder consists of a tool that generates and hex encodes the metadata of the runtime.
+Under the hood, it reads all pallets, gets declared calls, types, storage entries, events and generate a metadata of the runtime.
+Then it generates a new `metadata.ts` file inside `frame` folder, that contains a function that returns the metadata of the runtime.

+The command for generating metadata is included in runtime build command.
+In order to debug metadata file, you can use `--json or -j` flag to generate json file of the metadata.

 ## Building and Running
 ### Makefile